About me

 Research

 I am generally interested in researching useful inductive biases for building robust systems.
 I believe Causality and Bayesian ideas to be key for this.
 Currently, I have been working on developing flexible approaches to causal discovery using Bayesian model selection, with the aim of applying causal discovery to real world problems.
-I also hope to use insights from this in improving robustness and generalistion of machine learning systems.
+I also hope to use insights from this in improving robustness and generalisation of machine learning systems.
+Recently, I have also been interested in scaling theory for neural networks.
 Feel free to reach out if any of these topics interest you.

 A non-exhaustive list of topics I am interested in:

-• Causality: causal discovery, effect estimation, representation learning
+• Causality: causal discovery, effect estimation, causal representation learning

 • Model selection: Bayesian model selection, MDL